-In addition, under the FDA's medical device reporting regulations ("MDRs"), we are required to report to the FDA any incident in which our product may have caused or contributed to a death or serious injury or in which our product malfunctioned and, if the malfunction were to recur, would likely cause or contribute to death or serious injury.
-Repeated product malfunctions may result in a voluntary or involuntary product recall.
+In addition, under the FDA's medical device reporting regulations ("MDRs"), we are required to report to the FDA any incident in which our product may have caused or contributed to a death or serious injury or in which our product malfunctions may result in a voluntary or involuntary product recall.
 We are also required to follow detailed recordkeeping requirements for all firm-initiated medical device corrections and removals, and to report such corrective and removal actions to FDA if they are carried out in response to a risk to health and have not otherwise been reported under the MDRs.
 Depending on the corrective action we take to redress a product's deficiencies or defects, the FDA may require, or we may decide, that we will need to obtain new approvals or clearances for the device before we may market or distribute the corrected device.
 Seeking such approvals or clearances may delay our ability to replace the recalled devices in a timely manner.
 Moreover, if we do not adequately address problems associated with our devices, we may face additional regulatory enforcement action, including FDA warning letters, product seizure, injunctions, administrative penalties, or civil or criminal fines.
 We may also be required to bear other costs or take other actions that may have a negative impact on our sales as well as face significant adverse publicity or regulatory consequences, which will negatively affect our business, financial condition and results of operations, including our ability to market our products in the future.